Aphorica/server-event-docs/Demo.md

     "listen" registration.
   - The _Submit_ button will be enabled.
-- Hitting the _Submit_ button will submit a "task" registration (timeout_test) - it will wait a few seconds and then signal completion.
+- Hitting the _Submit_ button will submit a "task" registration _(timeout_test)_ - it will wait five seconds and then signal completion.
-   - When the task has been submitted, the _Trigger Server Response_ button and others will be enabled.
+   - When the task has been submitted, the _Trigger AdHoc Task Server Response_ button and others will be enabled.
    - Note your id and registration timestamp will be reflected in the _Registrants_ window.
-- You can, hit the _Trigger Server Response_ button,
-   which will force the server to initiate an immediate _ad hoc_ response (reflected by count in the _Response_ header.)
+- You can, hit the _Trigger AdHoc Task Server Response_ button, which will force the task server to initiate an immediate _ad hoc_ response (reflected by count in the _Response_ header.)
-- Open more browsers and enter a different name in each, then hit the _Submit!_ and _Trigger Server Response_ buttons to see each client receives its own response.
+- Open more browsers and enter a different name in each, then hit the _Submit!_ and _Trigger AdHoc Task Server Response_ buttons to see each client receives its own response.
 - Open another browser (or more) and enter the same name as one of the other browsers.
 Note that the responses are reflected for all clients registered in the same name.